macrocosm-os/prompting/validator_api/API_docs.md

 ## Getting Started

+SN1 can run either in validator mode or in API mode.
+Both modes will require the validator hotkey.

+As a validator, you MUST be running one instance in validator mode and can launch an arbitrary number of API instances.
+These API instances will proxy the responses from miners to the validator for scoring.

-Follow these steps to set up and run the API server:
+To set up and run the API server:

 1. **Install dependencies**: Ensure all required dependencies are installed using Poetry.
+2. **Set up the .env.api file**: Copy the .env.api.example file to .env.api and fill in the validator hotkey.
-2. **Run the API server**: Start the server to access the API endpoints.
+3. **Run the API server**: Start the server to access the API endpoints.

 Use the following command: